 The city has an area of 213.55 km².
 According to the data from 2011, it was inhabited by 405,318 residents.

 The airport, located approx. 8 km east of Palma de Mallorca, is the third largest airport in Spain and one of the busiest airports in Europe.
 Every year, crowds of tourists arrive from all over the world.
+A lot of them renting a house in Mallorca.

 How to move around the city?
 If you want to use public transport, you can choose the subway.
 The network consists of an 8.5 km section including 9 stations.
 Buses are also a popular means of transport, as well as taxis, which are a bit more expensive.